MoCsabi/WRO2025-FE-StormsNGR/schemes/README.md

 ## Conclusion

-  Designing custom 3d printed parts is hard and while sometimes we can get lucky, like with the lidar mount, **other times it may take a long time and multiple versions until we get it right.** The step by step guide was written according to the **things we learned during our process and things we will be doing in the future.** Making sure that a design is good can be one of the most important steps during the entire process of making a robot.
-It is of the upmost importance to ensure that **the amazing software one might have doesn't get bottlenecked by bad parts.**
+  Designing custom 3D printed parts is hard and while sometimes we can get lucky, like with the lidar mount, **other times it may take a long time and multiple versions until we get it right.** The step by step guide was written according to the **things we learned during our process and things we will be doing in the future.** Making sure that a design is good can be one of the most important steps during the entire process of making a robot.
+It is of the utmost importance to ensure that **the amazing software one might have doesn't get bottlenecked by bad parts.**

 # Building instructions
 The 3 decks of our robots are based on the decks from the HiWonder Ackermann Intelligent Car, but you could use any material.
 Screwholes won't be a problem either, just note the critical measurements and drill them yourself!